 We'll use the

-client object with our Account SID and Auth Token to make an outgoing phone call which requires us to pass a
+CallCreator object to make an outgoing phone call which requires us to pass a

 From number, a

-To number and a URL Parameter that tells Twilio what to do after it connects the call to our user.
-In this case, Twilio needs to DIAL in the Agent once the call has been placed.
+URL parameter that tells Twilio what to do after it connects the call to our user.
+In this case, Twilio needs to DIAL the Agent once the call has been placed.
 We'll discuss this more in future steps.